flutterrausch/flutter_examples/README.md

-# A bunch of (hopefully) useful flutter examples
+# Some (hopefully) useful flutter examples

 Each subdirectory is a flutter project for a specific subject.

 Check pubspec.lock for the flutter version it was tested with.
 You may want to further fixate the plugin versions in pubspec.yaml

-Comments welcome (bug tracker..).
+Comments welcome (issue tracker at the moment).